Consensys/quorum/docs/Security/Framework/Decentralized Application/Smart Contracts Security.md

 !!! success "Multiparty contract logic action should not be dependent on a single party."

-!!! success "Prevent Toke transfers to 0x0 address."
+!!! success "Prevent token transfers to 0x0 address."